Making Beeswax Candles is Easy

-One method of beeswax candle making is to create candles made from rolled sheets of beeswax.
+One method of making beeswax candles to create candles made from rolled sheets of beeswax.
 Often purchased in a beeswax candle kit – you receive sheets of beeswax and the appropriate sized wick.

 A sheet of beeswax is wrapped tightly around the wick producing beautiful wax candles.
 This is a fun activity that makes a great gift.